LEE, Walter Ashton

 The names of Walter Ashton Lee and his cousin Leonidas Lee were heard regularly at Anzac Day commemorations at Pittsworth, Queensland.
 At the evening united public meeting in 1930, Mr J. W. Shaw said that they had gathered together to to pay tribute to those who had won a priceless reputation for Australia.
 Before reading the names, the Rev. Tunstall said that it was the aftermath of the Great War that confronted them that day.
 The Rev. Bean moved a motion of sympathy with the relatives of those who died, and with those who had suffered on behalf of the Empire, and recorded the assurance that those who had fallen, and those who had survived the perils of War, would ever be remembered with gratitude.
 Several hymns were sung, and the anthem “Lest We Forget” by a combined choir, and a collection was taken up for the Pittsworth Soldiers’ Memorial fund.
 In 1931, the school children and citizens placed wreaths at the Memorial Tablet at the Pittsworth Memorial School of Arts, where the citizens had gathered for the ceremonies.
 L. Lee and Ashton Lee are two of those who lost their lives and whose names appear on the tablet.
 The same list of names – all soldiers from the district who made the supreme sacrifice - was read in 1933, after addresses and wreath-laying during the day, and resolutions of sympathy and loyalty and the sounding of the “Last Post” at 9 o’clock in the evening.
 Similar commemorations were held in 1937, one minute’s silence being observed and the “Last Post” sounded after the reading of the names of the fallen soldiers from the district.
 Anzac Day 1939 drew a large crowd to the public meeting.
 Again numerous wreaths were placed around the marble Memorial Tablet.
 The main feature of the day was the unveiling of costly War Memorial Stained-Glass Windows at St Andrew’s Church of England.
 St Andrew’s was one of the most beautiful and picturesque churches in Queensland.
 The windows were a memorial to all the men and women of the Pittsworth district who gave service during the Great War.
 In 1943 Anzac Day fell on Easter Sunday, which drew large congregations to the churches.
 The Star Theatre was also full for the public commemorations.
 A procession comprising members of the Returned Soldiers’ League, V.A.D, A.W.A.S. and W.A.A.F. was headed by the Toowoomba Pipe band.
 An explanation was given to the children of how the word “Anzac” first came into use 28 years ago.
 And there were added to the memorial the names of soldiers who had fallen in World War II, which list had grown by 1944.
 In an address to the children, the speaker said that “it was a privilege for them to pay homage to the daring exploits and gallant deeds of the men who fought in the great struggle of 1914-1918.
 The men whose deeds they commemorated fought that war to end war, but unfortunately their hopes had not been realised.”
 The Pittsworth branch of the Fathers’ Association entertained 350 ex-servicemen and women at luncheon at the 1947 Anzac commemorations, a function which had been inaugurated in 1946 and proved very successful and popular.
 The fallen soldiers were again honoured at a public meeting.
 The 1949 Anzac commemorations were memorable and reflected the march of time.
 At Pittsworth the Stone of Remembrance and a plaque inscribed with the names of the second World War fallen were dedicated and unveiled.
 The names of the fallen from both wars were read as the Last Post was sounded.
 “Their bodies lie over many quarters of the globe.
 Their honoured memories remain with us for all time.
 It is for us to treasure and honour them.”
 And at the 1950 Anzac public ceremonies, the traditional resolution of loyalty was moved.
 The residents of Pittsworth desired to express their admiration of the self-sacrifice, endurance and heroism of the men and women who served in the two world wars.

 Ashton Lee is honoured, his name being on the Timaru Memorial Wall (LEE W. A.), the Temuka War Memorial (LEE A.), the Temuka RSA Roll of Honour (LEE A.), the Temuka District High School Roll of Honour (Lee A.), and the Opihi College Roll of Honour (created 2015) (W A LEE), and on the Australian War Memorial, and the Pittsworth (Queensland) Memorial School of Arts Memorial Tablet.
+In January 2010, 42 names of soldiers from Temuka who were killed in World War I were added to the Temuka War Memorial, one of those being W. A. Lee.

 Auckland War Memorial Museum Cenotaph Database [26 April 2015]; Australian Imperial Force Attestation Paper (National Archives of Australia) [09 August 2014]; CWGC [07 May 2014]; Paul McNicholl's list of additional names for the Tiimaru Memorial Wall (August 2013); NZ Birth registration (microfiche held by South Canterbury Branch NZSG) [09 August 2014]; Temuka Leader, 19 December 1903, 24 December 1904, 9 & 16 December 1905, 15 December 1906, 21 December 1907, 9 January 1908, 28 May 1908, 15 August 1911, 13 February 1913, 1 May 1913, 6 February 1917, 18 & 25 June 1921, 12 August 1922, 24 January 1924, Timaru Herald, 28 May 1908, 29 May 1918 (Papers Past) [01 December 2015; 27 September 2019; 01 October 2019]; School Admission record (South Canterbury Branch) [09 August 2014]; Daily Standard, 27 June 1917, 29 May 1918, The Brisbane Courier, 27 June 1917, 18 July 1917, 28 & 29 May 1918, Toowoomba Chronicle, 25 May 1918, Darling Downs Gazette, 30 May 1918, The Week, 31 May 1918, Cairns Post, 6 June 1918, Pittsworth Sentinel, 10 March 1920, 15 May 1929, 30 April 1930, 29 April 1931, 29 April 1933, 28 April 1937, 26 April 1939, 1 May 1943, 30 April 1944, 29 April 1947, 26 April 1949, 28 April 1950, Queensland Country Life, 14 July 1938 (Trove) [03 November 2014; 30 September 2019]; New Zealand & Australian Electoral Rolls (ancestry.com.au); Queensland BDM Indexes (Queensland Government) [09 August 2014; 29 September 2019]; Paul McNicholl's list of additional names for the Tiimaru Memorial Wall (August 2013)